 Love that creative idea!
 It had to be Buzz Lightyear, among the toys we owned, since he's the only "person" or character we have!

 But I thought it would be so much cooler looking if I used sugar cubes to stack the best fake snowball forts.

 - Probably best NOT to stage this idea on the dresser of your kids' room.
 It takes a while to set up -- much longer than I anticipated -- and you don't want to risk waking the kids up!

 - I bought two boxes of sugar cubes just in case, and boy, I'm glad I did.
 It will take more than one, certainly depending on the size of your toy figure.

 - We set out a few mini marshmallows for variety as well.

 - My patience ran out and fatigue had set in, so I decided to make Jolly's a more hasty sugar cube fort.
 That, or Buzz won this round.
 If you want it to be perfect, set aside some time.
 Don't be in a hurry.

 Carey Pace believes that beauty waits to be uncovered in the ordinary moments of everyday life.
 She chases creative motherhood, honesty in her writing, and images that tell stories.
 Her faith in Jesus inspires her to explore and share the trials and triumphs of raising children while designing magical moments along the way.
 She is a seeker of Light, a starter of projects, a reader of books, a lover of food and flavor, and an encourager to others.
-She and her husband Shawn reside in Tennessee with her son and daughter.
+She and her husband Shawn reside in Massachusetts with her son and daughter.